Skills and Support

 Digital Marketing Intern 2019

-In Seville, we offer work placements the Touring Scheme in Digital Marketing/Social Media and TEFL (Teaching English as a Foreign Language) - take a look at the job descriptions for each role available to choose a role to best suit your skills.
+In Seville, we offer work placements the Touring Scheme in Digital Marketing/Social Media, TEFL (Teaching English as a Foreign Language), and Business Administration - take a look at the job descriptions for each role available to choose a role to best suit your skills.

 Digital Marketing placements are with small independent companies working in a relaxed atmosphere working closely with a company mentor.
 Mainly the roles are within social media, promoting the company and services offered via social media.
 All placements are in Central Seville, and your working week will be approx. 30 hrs Spanish speaking may be required in some roles, but not all!